 Providing expert tuition to riders at all levels

-Alex is 24 and lives, breathes and sleeps horses!
+Alex lives, breathes and sleeps horses!
 Having been around them all her life, she couldn’t imagine doing anything else!
 Alex plays a key role in running the family stable/training yard at Hallingbury Hall and is involved in all aspects of the yard: caring for the horses, teaching customers, training staff and creating a happy environment for everyone.
 Alex teaches a wide variety of pupils, from children to adults, from beginners to advanced levels and always strives to help them achieve their goals.
 As a highly accomplished dressage rider, Alex has been selected to compete internationally for Great Britain over twenty times.
-She has won nine international titles and two national titles.
-She is a member of the World Class Development programme that identifies talented individuals and prepares them to perform on the Olympic stage.
-In 2012, Alex won the prestigious title of British Dressage Young Professional of the Year.
+She has won nine international titles and two National titles.

-In 2015 Alex and Donauwein were ranked eighth in the FEI world rankings for Under 25 Grand Prix riders.
-The highest placed UK rider.
-Alex is trained by Sally and Carl Hester.
+In 2015 Alex and Donauvein were ranked fifth in the FEI world rankings for Under 25 Grand Prix riders.

 Track Alex’s journey in her bid to represent Team GB at a future Olympics by following her on Facebook.